vulcanize/vulcanizedb/documentation/contractWatcher.md

 1. The method's arguments must all be of type address or bytes32 (hash)
 1. The method must return a single value

-This command operates in two modes- `light` and `full`- which require a light or full-synced vulcanizeDB, respectively.
+This command operates in two modes- `header` and `full`- which require a header or full-synced vulcanizeDB, respectively.

 This command requires the contract ABI be available on Etherscan if it is not provided in the config file by the user.

-If method polling is turned on we require an archival node at the ETH ipc endpoint in our config, whether or not we are operating in `light` or `full` mode.
+If method polling is turned on we require an archival node at the ETH ipc endpoint in our config, whether or not we are operating in `header` or `full` mode.
 Otherwise we only need to connect to a full node.

 ## Configuration